 You have only 2 days in Madrid?
 Don’t worry about it.
-While the Spanish capital is home to some of the best museums, parks and even football teams of the world, two days are enough to introduce you to this marvelous city and the beauty of the Spanish culture.
+While the Spanish capital is home to some of the world’s best museums, parks, and even football teams, two days are enough to introduce you to this marvelous city and the enchanting Spanish culture.

 In this itinerary, it is assumed you have two full days in the city.
 Also, it’s best to have a hotel or BnB somewhere around the center area.
-While the transportation in Madrid is quite developed, it’s one of those cities that deserved to be explored by foot.
+While transportation in Madrid is quite developed, it’s one of those cities that’s best explored on foot.

 2 Days in Madrid – Day One – City Exploration